Pregnant employees have 4 main legal rights:

 - long working hours

-Where there are risks, the employer should take reasonable steps to remove them - eg, by offering the employee different work or changing their hours.
+Where there are risks, the employer should take reasonable steps to remove them.
+For example, offering the employee different work or changing their hours.

 Pregnant employees who think they’re at risk but their employer disagrees should talk to their health and safety or trade union representative.
 If your employer still refuses to do anything, talk to your doctor or contact the Health and Safety Executive.